banner banner

 • currently practice law within the province of Newfoundland and Labrador;

-• be under forty years of age and/or within their first ten years of call to the bar of Newfoundland and Labrador;
+• be under forty (40) years of age and/or have practiced law for ten (10) years or less;

 • have shown excellence in their work;

-• have demonstrated outstanding service and dedication to the profession; and
+• have demonstrated outstanding service and dedication to the profession which includes service to the community; and

 • have shown a commitment to professional and ethical standards.